Melania Trump And Son: First Lady, Barron Will Commute To NYC By Plane, Chopper, Automobile

-As one source said, “It’s good to be the First Lady.”
+As one source said, “It’s good to be the first lady.”

-Melania Trump and son, Barron Trump, will accumulate tons of air and terrain miles during their weekly road trips to and from the White House.
+Melania Trump and her son, Barron Trump, will accumulate tons of air and terrain miles during their weekly road trips to and from the White House.
 According to TMZ, Melania and Barron will be weekend warriors for half of the coming year and will take on roles as “big city commuters.”

-Unlike commoners who navigate the slow-to-go pace in morning traffic while sipping coffee, — and trying to avoid the obligatory spills — applying a layer of eyeliner and texting while driving (hopefully not), Melania Trump and the First Son will have smooth sailing.
-And get this: they will travel from the White House back to their home at Trump Tower using planes, choppers and automobiles.
+Unlike commoners who navigate the slow-to-go pace in morning traffic while sipping coffee — and trying to avoid the obligatory spills — applying a layer of eyeliner and texting while driving (hopefully not), Melania Trump and the first son will have smooth sailing.
+And get this: They will travel from the White House back to their home at Trump Tower using planes, choppers, and automobiles.

-As previously reported by Inquisitr, the First Lady is breaking from tradition by remaining put in her home state until Barron completes his school year.
+As previously reported by Inquisitr, the first lady is breaking from tradition by remaining in her home state until Barron completes his school year.
 The pair will stay in Washington on Friday and Saturday and head back home on Sunday.

 Oh really? https://t.co/7C821SqaPx